getpawprint/slate/source/includes/_intake.md

         "species": "Cat",
         "breed": "Domestic Shorthair",
         "birthdate": "2009-10-31"
+      },
+      "appointment": {
+        "date": "2019-07-20",
+        "time": "4:30 pm",
+        "type": "Wellness Exam",
+        "reason": "Just moved here from Chicago"
+      },
     }
-    }
   ]
 }
 ```

 Gets multiple intake forms.
 Bundles are predefined on the server.
 A bundle can contain one or more intakes, and each intake can only belong to one bundle.
-Client and appointment information will be consolidated.
 Bundles are formed based on combined client email + phone (including nulls) and appointment date.
 Consequently, all intakes in a bundle will have the same client email, phone and appointment date (but the times may be different).

 ### HTTP Request
 `GET /intake/b/:bundle_id`